Search Country

 Foreign applicants need a local agent.

-A power of attorney, signed before a Notary Public, and legalized by the Mozambican Consulate, is necessary.
+A power of attorney, duly signed by the legal representatives of the applicant, translated to Portuguese, certified by a Notary Public, and legalised by the Mozambican consulate is necessary.

 The application process includes a formal examination, an examination of distinctiveness and a search for prior trademarks.

-The processing time from first filing to registration or first office action is approx. 4 months.
-For Mozambicans or foreigners living in Mozambique, an expedited registration is possible.
-After
+The processing time from first filing to registration or first office action is approximately 6 months.

-registration, the trademark is published in the bi-monthly “Boletim da Propriedade Industrial”.
+The decision of the trademark registration is published in the monthly “Boletim da Propriedade Industrial”.

 National:

-The opposition period is 60 days from publication date of the trademark.
+The opposition period is 30 days from publication date of the trademark application.
+Said term may be extended for the period of one month.

 A trademark registration is valid for 10 years from date of application.